Questions and Answers with Dr. Hancock

 My rule of thumb in deciding what should be treated is based on 2 principles.
 The first, is there a inflammatory process?
 The second, is reperfusion injury likely in this condition?
 If either of those 2 questions are answered yes, then the current science and literature supports HBOT use.
 The basic science of how hyperbaric medicine works is invaluable in the treatment of these conditions.

-In regards to our orthopedic patients, almost all of our patients undergo preconditioning hyperbaric oxygen.
+In regard to our orthopedic patients, almost all of our patients undergo preconditioning hyperbaric oxygen.
 Preconditioning HBOT is performing 1-2 hyperbaric oxygen treatments prior to the patient’s surgery and 1-2 treatments postoperatively.
 This not only has anesthetic protective effects on the tissues, but greatly decreases the inflammatory process and reperfusion injury during surgical procedures.
 We have found that for our orthopedic patients, there is a significant decrease in limb edema, swelling, bruising and improved pain control.
 Most of the patient’s use their limb faster and have a quicker return to function.
-This preconditioning hyperbarics is an excellent addition to Tibial Plateau Leveling Osteotomy surgery, Tibial Tuberosity Advancement procedures, fracture repairs, patella luxations, arthrodesis procedures, etc.
+This preconditioning hyperbarics is an excellent addition to Tibial Plateau Leveling Osteotomy surgery, Tibial Tuberosity Advancement procedures, fracture repairs, patella luxations, arthrodesis procedures, etc. There are also numerous articles showing the benefits of preconditioning hyperbarics in the human literature.

 We also use hyperbarics for numerous general, soft tissue surgical procedures.
 This includes treatment for both gastric dilatation volvulus, intestinal foreign bodies, peritonitis, traumatic myocarditis, pancreatitis, skin and reconstruction (axial pattern flaps, skin grafts, transposition flaps), wound management, burn management, and in conjunction with stem cell/PRP treatments.